Pegasus: Rahul Gandhi, 2 Union ministers and virologist Gagandeep Kang on list of potential targets

 Gandhi’s numbers, which he has since given up, appear to have been selected for surveillance from mid-2018 to mid-2019, when the General Elections were held in India.
 His phones were not forensically examined.

+Congress chief spokesperson Randeep Surjewala blamed Union Home Minister Amit Shah for the invasive surveillance.
+“Our first demand is the immediate sacking of Minister of Home and Internal Security Amit Shah and a probe into the role of the prime minister in the matter,” he told reporters.

 Earlier on Monday, Vaishnaw defended the Modi government in Parliament.
-He claimed that illegal surveillance was not possible in India.
+Vaishnaw, who recently replaced Ravi Shankar Prasad as the Information Technology minister, claimed that illegal surveillance was not possible in India.
 “The press reports appeared a day before the Monsoon Session of the Parliament,” he added.
 “This cannot be a coincidence.”

+But, according to The Wire, Vaishnaw appears to have been targeted for possible surveillance in 2017, when he was not even a member of the Bharatiya Janata Party.

-Eighteen phone numbers within the close circle of Union minister Prahlad Singh Patel also featured in the leaked database.
+Eighteen phone numbers within the close circle of Minister of State for Food Processing Industries and Jal Shakti Prahlad Singh Patel also featured in the leaked database as potential targets of surveillance.
+This includes even his cook and gardener.

+Gagandeep Kang, a professor at Vellore’s Christian Medical College, is one of the country’s best-known virologists.
+She was a possible target of surveillance in 2018, while tackling the Nipah infection.
+In May, virologist had said that India delayed the process of buying coronavirus vaccines in the bulk and is now left with few options to choose from in the international market

+Kishor, who is also in the list on the list, had recently worked with the Trinamool Congress during the West Bengal Assembly elections.
+He has also helped a range of Opposition parties, including the Dravida Munnetra Kazhagam in Tamil Nadu and the Congress in Punjab, to strategise and fight polls.

 Pegasus project